cernekee/ics-openconnect/README.md

 This is an experimental VPN client for Android, based on the Linux build of [OpenConnect](http://www.infradead.org/openconnect/).

-Most of the Java code was derived from [OpenVPN for Android](https://play.google.com/store/apps/details?id=de.blinkt.openvpn&hl=en) by Arne Schwabe.
+Much of the Java code was derived from [OpenVPN for Android](https://play.google.com/store/apps/details?id=de.blinkt.openvpn&hl=en) by Arne Schwabe.

 OpenConnect for Android is released under the GPLv2 license.
-For more information see the COPYING and doc/LICENSE.txt files.
+For more information see the [COPYING](COPYING) and [doc/LICENSE.txt](doc/LICENSE.txt) files.

 Changelog: see [doc/CHANGES.txt](doc/CHANGES.txt)